Use This Simple Trading Tool To Profit In 2023

 An important thing to note, however, is that this indicator will not call the top of the market.
 In fact, because it is calculated with historical data, it is impossible for any MA to signal at the exact top or bottom.

 There is no way to fully eliminate the problems associated with moving averages.
-But the best way to use them is to apply them as a long-only “buy” or “sell” signal (i.e. not short).
+The best way to use them is to apply them as a long-only “buy” or “sell” signal (i.e. not short).
 No matter what type of MA is used, when the prices are below the MA, the chances of profitable buys are low.
-Personally, we recommend considering selling any stock or ETF when the price moves below the 200-day moving average.